 Now is a great time to buy a new top mobile, because the Black Friday phone deals have cut the prices of some of our favorite picks - with the Black Friday and Cyber Monday deals raging, you can pick up a top device for some money off.
 Find a few examples of great reductions at the bottom of this intro.

 If you already have your mobile operating system allegiance set, you may want to check out either our ranking of the best Android phones or best iPhones.
 If what's on offer in our best smartphone list is a little too pricey for your taste, then you may want to check out our ranking of the best cheap phones

-Our best smartphone list has undergone some major changes over the last year with the introduction of the likes of the Google Pixel 6, iPhone 13, iPhone 13 Pro, OnePlus 9, OnePlus 9 Pro, Oppo Find X3 Pro, Xiaomi Mi 11, Samsung Galaxy S21 Ultra, Samsung Galaxy S21 and Samsung Galaxy S21 Plus.
+Our best smartphone list has undergone some major changes over the last year with the introduction of the likes of the Google Pixel 6, iPhone 13, iPhone 13 Pro, OnePlus 9 Pro, Oppo Find X3 Pro, and Samsung Galaxy S21 Ultra.

 We test these phones rigorously through our review process, making sure that we check every angle and feature - but most importantly, considering whether they've got a decent battery, great screen, strong design and a cracking camera.

 Then, perhaps most importantly, we consider the price too.
 Not everyone can afford (or even wants) a supercar-like handset in their pocket at all times, so we've ensured to give you a full ranking.

 Google Pixel 6 Pro: save $200 on an unlimited plan + save up to $700 when you trade-in at Verizon